mrsankalps/mrsankalps.github.io/about.md

 Whatever reason you are here for, welcome!

 Now, my name is Sankalp.
 I am a 21 years old student(?) and more importantly a “Hacker.”
 Not the type you’re probably thinking of!
-However, I am here to talk about a variety of subjects- CyberSecurity, Psychology, Finance, Philosophy, and anything that intrigues me.
+However, I like CyberSecurity, Psychology, Finance, Philosophy, and anything that intrigues me.

-I hope you find something interesting and meaningful here.
-Happy reading!

-P.S.- If you have some ideas to discuss or any kind of constructive criticism to share, please feel free to reach out to me.

 ### Contact me

 [ssankalp@protonmail.com](mailto:ssankalp@protonmail.com)